Memes 101

 • Photographic memes are the type of memes that involve images or photos.
 They often have captions or phrases that express a humorous message.

-• GIFs are short videos that typically loop continuously, with the captions or text overlayed on the images.
+• GIFs are short videos that typically loop continuously, with the captions or text overlaid on the images.

 • Reaction images are used to express an emotion or opinion, often featuring well-known characters, celebrities, or politicians.